Postdoc Fellows

 Chen Yuan

 Chen Yuan received his Bachelor of Engineering (B.Tech) in Electronic Science and Technology from Xidian University, Xi’an, China in 2012 and his M.A.Sc degree in Electrical Engineering from UBC.
-He is currently working towards his Ph.D. degree as a Graduate Research Assistant.
+He is currently working towards his Ph.D. degree as a Graduate Research Assistant, and working full-time at Marvell.
 From 2012 to 2015, he was a research assistant with Shanghai Institute of Microsystems and Information Technology, where he worked on millimeter-wave receiver design.
 From 2015 to 2017, he was a graduate research assistant at UBC, where he workd on All-digital Phase-locked loops.
 He was a recipient of National Scholarship of China (2008-2009, 2009-2010), Top Scholarship of Xidian University (2009-2010), and Excellent Graduate of Xidian University (Class of 2012).
 He was an intern at Marvell and Intel in 2020-2021.
 His current research focuses on Phase-Locked Loops and wireline links.

 Md Nazmul Hasan was born, and schooled at Dhaka, Bangladesh.
 He received B.Sc.
 Electrical Engineering from University of Engineering and Technology Peshawar (UET Peshawar), Pakistan in 2011, and M.S. in ECE from Sungkyunkwan University (SKKU), South Korea in 2019.
 He is now working towards his Ph.D. in ECE at UBC.
 He launched the world’s first CST-based antenna engineering YouTube channel called Tensorbundle in 2011.
 From 2011-2016, he worked at Tensorbundle as the founding engineer.
 He was the recipient of Presidential Scholarship in B.Sc. from Ministry of Education Bangladesh (2007-2011), and Outstanding STEM Student Scholarship in M.S from Sungkyunkwan University (2016-2019).
 He is a current recipient of Four Year Fellowship (FYF) in Ph.D. at UBC.
 His research interests include microwave and mm-wave antennas and smart surfaces.